berteeny/meet/README.md

 # Meet

+## Build
+This app is built using `create-react-app` and run locally with `npm run start`.
+It is hosted on Github Pages [here](https://berteeny.github.io/meet/).
+The app is built with Serverless architecture and AWS Lambda functions.

 ## Feature 1: Filter Events by City
 As a user,
 I should be able to filter events by city